Legal Advice for Employment At Will — 296 results

 In California, no employer shall make any deduction from the wage or require any reimbursement from an employee for any cash shortage, breakage, or loss of equipment, unless it can be... more

-Written by attorney Carl Shusterman, about 3 years ago.
+Written by attorney Carl Shusterman, over 3 years ago.

 The Government says to all employers of H-1B workers: